extrowerk/bb10-gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 .. index:: -gnatD[nn]  (gcc)

-:switch:`-gnatD`
+:samp:`-gnatD`
   Create expanded source files for source level debugging.
-This switch also suppresses generation of cross-reference information (see :switch:`-gnatx`).
+This switch also suppress generation of cross-reference information (see *-gnatx*).
 Note that this switch is not allowed if a previous -gnatR switch has been given, since these two switches are not compatible.

 .. index:: -gnateA  (gcc)

-:switch:`-gnateA`
+:samp:`-gnateA`
   Check that the actual parameters of a subprogram call are not aliases of one another.
 To qualify as aliasing, the actuals must denote objects of a composite type, their memory locations must be identical or overlapping, and at least one